People with profound autism deserve care, dignity, and understanding.

 Without targeted, consistent advocacy for people with profound autism and those who care for them, meaningful services and supports will continue to remain in short supply.

 Through our Washington Wednesdays, where we walk the halls of Congress visiting key legislators in Washington D.C., and our Profound Autism Advocacy Network, we are bringing the realities of our community into federal and state conversations.
+Learn more about our advocacy efforts here.

 Caregivers of people with profound autism need understanding, up-to-date information, and real solutions.